madeso/bookshelf/content/books/97things/thing_71.md

 +++
-title = "Read the Humanities"
+title = "71: Read the Humanities"
 weight = 71
 +++